 The Goal is to Achieve a Division That is Fair and Equitable

 A 50/50 property split is not always the case in family law.
 The court considers the unique circumstances of each relationship, including the financial and non-financial contributions of each party, their future needs, and any disparities in earning capacity.
+This process may involve splitting assets unequally when one party holds a substantial asset or has a significantly lower earning capacity.

 If you need advice on property settlement or any other family law matter, contact Simonidis Steel Lawyers today for expert guidance tailored to your unique situation.
 Let us help you achieve the best possible outcome for your future.